-St. Dominic Village: a faith-based, non-profit continuing care retirement community, provides a continuum of care, including short-term rehabilitation, skilled nursing, assisted living, and independent living.
-Fellows participate in a continuity long-term care experience supervised by Baylor College of Medicine geriatric faculty.
+St. Dominic Village is a faith-based, non-profit continuing care retirement community that provides a continuum of care, including short-term rehabilitation, skilled nursing, assisted living, and independent living.
+Fellows participate in a continuity long-term care-experience supervised by Baylor College of Medicine geriatric faculty.

-Harris Health System: A fully integrated healthcare system, HHS is designated by the National Committee for Quality Assurance as a Patient-Centered Medical Home.
+A fully integrated healthcare system, HHS is designated by the National Committee for Quality Assurance as a Patient-Centered Medical Home.
 It includes 18 community health centers; multiple same-day, school-based, and multi-specialty clinics; and two full-service hospitals.
-Geriatric services include a robust home visit program, an integrated geriatric and palliative medicine inpatient consult service, and a geriatric clinic that includes a wound care program.
+Geriatric services include a robust home visit program, an integrated geriatric and palliative medicine inpatient consult service and a geriatric clinic that includes a wound care program.

-Houston Methodist: One of the leading academic medical centers in the Texas Medical Center, Houston Methodist is consistently listed in U.S. News & World Report as one of the nation’s best hospitals.
+One of the leading academic medical centers in the Texas Medical Center, Houston Methodist is consistently listed in U.S. News & World Report as one of the nation’s best hospitals.
 Geriatric services include a robust geriatric consult service.
-Additionally, fellows have the opportunity to rotate with Dr. Agarwal, an expert in geriatric quality improvement, to experience how culture changes is implemented to ensure age-friendly care across a large hospital system.
+Additionally, fellows have the opportunity to rotate with Dr. Kathryn Agarwal, an expert in geriatric quality improvement, to experience how culture changes are implemented to ensure age-friendly care across a large hospital system.